annejungers/My_first_markdown_page_Challenge/README.md

 ----------------------------------------------------------------------------------------------

-## List of my three most surprising skills
+## My three most surprising skills
 1. I speak three languages *French - Dutch - English* fluently and have notion of German
 2. I have two nationalities *Belgian - Luxembourgish*
 3. I have an amazing sense of direction

-## List of the three things I like the most in this universe
+## The three things I like the most in this universe
 1. Berlin
 2. New Technologies
 3. Healthy food